caglartoklu/spyonde/README.rst

 My favorite editor is `Vim <https://www.vim.org/>`_, and I have been using it for a long time.
 Time to time, I also use `Spyder <https://www.spyder-ide.org/>`_.
-Spyder has a very useful `cell mode <https://docs.spyder-ide.org/editor.html>`_ feature, and I had already created a Python code selection executor in Vim, called `pyin.vim <https://github.com/caglartoklu/pyin.vim>`_.
+Spyder has a very useful `code cell <https://docs.spyder-ide.org/editor.html#defining-code-cells>`_ feature, and I had already created a Python code selection executor in Vim, called `pyin.vim <https://github.com/caglartoklu/pyin.vim>`_.